'I'm not appropriately qualified': Senior lawyer sends junior counsel to 'high-stakes' sentencing

 But Judge Greig said comprehensive submissions had been provided to the court and sentencing would continue as scheduled, drawing a gasp from Bird's mother who was seated in the public gallery.

-Tulloch, though, repeatedly attempted to persuade the judge otherwise, explaining she had limited knowledge of the file and did not have the benefit of the pre-sentence report or remorse letters.
+Tulloch, though, continued her attempts at persuading the judge otherwise, explaining she had limited knowledge of the file and did not have the benefit of the pre-sentence report or remorse letters.

 "This matter is most untidy for junior counsel to appear.